Rosary: Rosary beads

 Rosary beads provide a physical method of keeping count of the number of Hail Marys said as the mysteries are contemplated.
 By not having to keep track of the count mentally, the mind is free to meditate on the mysteries.
-While most rosaries contain five groups of ten beads (five "decades"), some other rosaries, particularly those used by religious orders, contain fifteen decades.
+While most rosaries contain five groups of ten beads, called "decades", some other rosaries, particularly those used by religious orders, contain fifteen decades and since the early 20th century twenty decade rosaries have been manufactured.

-Both five- and fifteen-decade rosaries are attached to a shorter strand, which starts with a crucifix, followed by one large bead, three small beads and one large bead, before connecting via a center medal (or bead) to the rest of the rosary.
+Rosaries normally take the form of a loop from which hangs a short strand holding a crucifix or cross.
+The loop contains all the decades, the beads of which may be called Hail Mary beads as they are used for reciting the Hail Mary prayer, as well as one fewer Our Father beads, used for saying the Lord's Prayer, than there are decades.
+To make them stand out to the user's touch, Our Father beads are often larger, made of a different material, or spaced further apart from the Hail Mary beads.
+The pair of decades that do not have an Our Father bead between them instead have an attachment to a shorter strand of beads.
+This shorter strand has five beads on it and may connect to the main loop by a center medal, a knot or a large bead.
+The five beads are one Our Father bead, three Hail Mary beads, another Our Father bead then and finally a cross or crucifix.
 A five-decade rosary consists of a "total" of 59 beads.
-The Hail Mary is said on the ten beads within a decade, while the Lord's Prayer is said on the large bead before each decade.
-A new mystery meditation commences at each of the large beads.

 Although counting the prayers on a string of beads is customary, the prayers of the Rosary do not require beads, but can be said using any type of counting device, by counting on the fingers, or by counting mentally.

 Single-decade rosaries

 Single-decade rosaries can also be used: the devotee counts the same ring of ten beads repeatedly for every decade.
 During religious conflict in 16th- and 17th-century Ireland severe legal penalties were prescribed against practising Catholics.
 Small, easily hidden rosaries were thus used to avoid identification and became known as Irish penal rosaries.
-Sometimes rather than a cross, other symbols of specific meanings were used: a hammer to signify the nails of the cross, cords to represent the scourging, a chalice to recall the Last Supper, or a crowing rooster signifying the denial of Peter.
+Symbols of specific meanings were often carved onto the crucifixes such as: a hammer to signify the nails of the cross, cords to represent the scourging, a chalice to recall the Last Supper, or a crowing rooster signifying the denial of Peter.